The Music Playground – A Camp Where Music Meets Imagination

 Producer: Pat Putnam

-A "Movie Songs Take 2" summer outdoor sing-along will be led by the Harbor Country Singers at the Three Oaks Arts & Education Center and Dewey Cannon Park.
+A "Movie Songs Take 2" summer outdoor sing-along will be led by the Harbor Country Singers at the School of American Music Spring Creek Stage facing Dewey Cannon Park.
 The sing-along will include songs "High Hopes", "It Might As Well Be Spring", "The Morning After", "Secret Love", "True Grit", and many others.
 Song books with music and lyrics will be provided.
 Please bring your own chair or blanket.
 In case of rain, the sing-along will be a week later.
-The sing-along is free, but donations are welcome.

 The Harbor Country Singers community choir is a community outreach of the nonprofit School of American Music and is supported by a grant from the Pokagon Fund and donations to the choir.